 Banking System in India- History of Banking in India, Role of Banks, Types of Banks in India, RBI, Merger of Banks

-- Structure of Banking System in India
+- Banking structure in India

-- Types of Banks
+- Types of Banks in India

 - Scheduled banks

 - Non-Scheduled banks

 - Central Bank of India - Reserve Bank of India

 - List of Scheduled Commercial Banks (SCBs)

 1. Structure of Banking System in India

 Banks are special institutions that accomplish the seemingly simple duty of accepting deposits and lending them out.
 A country's banking system is an important pillar that supports the financial system of the country's economy.

 The important role of banks in the financial system is to facilitate payment and settlement services for their customers.